department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 If you want to know more about your VA health care benefits, your health care team, and where you’ll go for care, we can help.
 [Learn more about your VA health care coverage](/healthcare/about-va-health-care/).

-If you're signed up for VA health care, you can manage your VA health and benefits online through Vets.gov. <br />
+If you're signed up for VA health care, you can manage your VA health and benefits online through Vets.gov: <br />
 [Refill your prescriptions](/healthcare/prescriptions/). <br />
 [Send a message to your VA health care provider](/healthcare/messaging/). <br />
 [Check the status of a disability or pension claim](/track-claims/).

-If you need more help, call our toll-free hotline at 877-222-VETS (<a href="tel:+1-877-222-8387">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
+If you need help accessing services, call our toll-free hotline at 877-222-VETS (<a href="tel:+1-877-222-8387">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.

 <br>